-WILCON DEPOT, INC. Doing Business under the Name and Style of WILCON DEPOT and WILCON HOME ESSENTIALS (A Subsidiary of WILCON CORPORATION Doing Business under the Name and Style of WILCON CITY CENTER)
+Doing Business under the Name and Style of WILCON DEPOT and WILCON HOME ESSENTIALS

 NOTES TO FINANCIAL STATEMENTS

 1. Corporate Information

 WILCON DEPOT, INC. Doing Business under the Name and Style of WILCON DEPOT and WILCON HOME ESSENTIALS (the Company) was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on December 17, 2015.
 The Company is engaged in buying and selling of all kinds of goods, commodities, wares and merchandise at wholesale and retail.